JoseRoca/WinFBX/docs/COM/CVAR Class.md

 #### Remark

-Marks the source variant as VT_EMPTY instead of clearing it with VariantClear because we aren't making a duplicate of the contents, but transfering ownership.
+Marks the source variant as VT_EMPTY instead of clearing it with VariantClear because we aren't making a duplicate of the contents, but transferring ownership.

 #### Return value

-Returns S_OK (0) or an HRESULT error code.
+Returns S_OK (0) on success or an HRESULT error code on failure.

 # <a name="Detach"></a>Detach